Global Payroll

 Apply for Search and Reservation of Company Name:

-• Submit an application to search for and reserve a company name, either online or in person at the Department of Commerce of the Ministry of Economic Affairs (MOEA).
+• Submit an application to search for and reserve a company name, either online or in person through the competent authorities of the Ministry of Economic Affairs.

 Apply for Foreign Investment Approval